Keltruck’s Scania Vehicle Recycling programme is delivering peace of mind to used parts customers around the world

 “Last year we sold more cabs than ever,” Joynes says.
 “I think we sold 50.
 We couldn’t get them prepared quick enough.”

 The process has, however, become easier, since a dedicated loading ramp was installed last year.
 Now the process of loading parts for containerisation is much simpler.
 “It’s paid for itself already with the ease with which we can load a container,” says Joynes.
+“We make no money out of shipping, it’s just a service we provide through six suppliers.
+Items like cabs get shrink-wrapped to protect against contaminants.
+That way we can send them to somewhere like Australia, which is strict on quarantine laws.”

 While Keltruck is experiencing a big growth in demand for recycled parts in Asian countries such as Malaysia and Thailand, the website will help customers closer to home.
 There’s now a UK shipping calculator and it’s also a direct copy of the Scania Multi spare parts system, which makes it easier to navigate.